maximtereshchenko/conveyor/README.md

     * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
     * Preferences are defined in a manual or a schematic with a name and a version
+    * Plugins are used with defined version.
+If plugin does not define its version, then version defined in preferences is used
+    * Direct dependencies are used with defined version.
+If dependency does not define its version, then version defined in preferences is used
     * Transitive dependencies are used with versions defined in preferences.
 If preferences do not contain the dependency, the version defined in a manual requiring this dependency is used
+    * Preferences can be imported from a manual by defining that manual with a name and a version as the inclusion in preferences
 * Plugins
     * Plugins are defined in a manual or a schematic with a name, an optional version and an optional configuration in a form of key-value pairs